-- Mount Logan, the highest mountain in Canada, is located in what province/territory?
-What is the selection of the selection o - ut 3 Un what is the southernmost point of Canada? - at 3.
-In what province would Conception Bay be found? - M 4.
+- 1. Mount Logan, the highest mountain in Canada, is located in what province/territory? - 2.
+What is the southernmost point of Canada? - 3.
+In what province would Conception Bay be found? - 4.
 What is the largest city in New Brunswick? - 5.
 On what waterway are the Iroquois locks?